Bioconductor/bioconductor_docker/README.md

 tutorial](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quickstart)
 to get familiar with Azure Container Instances.

-To run a bioconductor image, create a new resource group in your Azure subscription.
+To run a Bioconductor image, create a new resource group in your Azure subscription.
 Then run the following command using Azure CLI.
 You can customize any or all of the inputs.
 This command is adapted to run on an Ubuntu machine: